String Operations

 Adding strings to arrays (an array is a collection of elements of the same data type, arranged in a fixed-size sequence) is very useful when we would like to answer questions such as

-• what is the number of words in a movie's description?
+• how many words are there in a movie's description?

 SELECT